flexie/eas-4803-8803-ccs/docs/homework.md

 1. Wavefield extrapolation and migration.
 [Exercise 3](Assignments/Exercise3.md)

-1. Fourier, Radon and filtering.
+1. Fourier, Radon and filtering.[Exercise 4](Assignments/Exercise4.md)

-1. From processing to inversion I.
+1. From processing to inversion I.[Exercise 5](Assignments/Exercise5.md)

 1. From processing to inversion II.